 What causes cardiovascular disease?
-At the doctor’s office, on television, even on your breakfast cereal box, you’ve heard and read about the many risks for heart attack.
+At the doctor’s office, on television, and even in your breakfast cereal box, you’ve heard and read about the many risks of heart attack.
 For men and women, heart disease is the leading cause of death.
 Well known risk factors include age, genetics, smoking, high LDL cholesterol, high blood pressure, lack of exercise, diabetes, and stress.
-Lesser known is periodontal disease, also called gum disease, and it afflicts up to 80% of Americans.
+Less known is periodontal disease, also called gum disease, and it afflicts up to 80% of Americans.
 Research shows a proven link between gum disease and heart disease.

 - 70% were smokers

 - 41% had fewer than 15 teeth remaining

 - 26% were gum bleeders

 According to the blood tests and exams, those with a higher prevalence of tooth loss also had higher glucose levels, LDL cholesterol levels, higher systolic blood pressure, and were larger at the waist.
 Participants with a higher frequency of bleeding gums had higher LDL cholesterol levels and higher systolic blood pressure.
 As the largest study to date, it clearly indicates common risk factors for poor oral health and heart disease.

 What causes gum disease?
 Most often, gum disease is caused by poor dental hygiene.
 However, heredity, medications, other diseases, hormone fluctuations, and tobacco use also contribute to gum disease.